wiseman-timelord/GameNotOver/README.md

 ### Update: 2023/09/29
 - Window Resizing and Title Setting - Moved window resize to the powershell script, and made window little bigger.
-- Some, organization and improvement, of code.
+- Some, organization and improvement, of, code and text.
 - Refined choices on the example menu, reduced games to just, Fallout 4 and Skyrim.

 ### Description: